NC State will currently have nine scholarship players this upcoming season following the departure of freshman guard Ryan Harrow.

-With four juniors on next year's team, NC State will have, at least, another four scholarships available for the 2013 recruiting class.
+With four juniors on next year's team, NC State will have another four scholarships available for the 2013 recruiting class.

-Here is an updated roster following the signing of Thomas De Thaey.
+Here is an updated roster following the departure of Ryan Harrow.

 |C.J.
 Williams||G||Sr.||Jack Britt (Fayetteville, N.C.)||6-5/218|